jkwakman/Open-Cookie-Database/docs/CONTRIBUTING.md

 ## Introduction

 This document aims to help contributors update the Open Cookie database.
+An open source project that helps to identify cookies around the web.
 Contributors can add new cookies, update existing information, or ensure the correct categorization and descriptions of cookies.

-The information gathering process aims to identify uncategorized cookies to support users and developers in gathering more information about the cookies set on their websites.
-The Open Cookie Database is an open-source database used by PSAT and other projects that maps cookies around the web, providing the following information:
+The process to identify cookies on the web helps gathering information for several research and open source projects that uses as a source the Open Cookie Database.
+The database provides the following information:
 - **ID**: unique ID to identify the cookie
 - **Platform**: Platform/Service responsible for setting the cookie
 - **Category**: Classification for the cookie's usage: Functional, Analytics, Marketing